Saw Palmetto berry by Ray Sahelian, M.D., author of Saw Palmetto: Nature's Prostate Healer - Information on Saw Palmetto and hair loss

 Saw palmetto is an herb that has been shown in clinical studies to

-have an important role in maintaining a healthy prostate.
-Saw
+have a role in maintaining a healthy prostate although not all studies have

-palmetto (Serenoa repens, sometimes referred to as sabal in Europe) grows naturally in the southeast
+shown consistent benefits.
+Serenoa repens, sometimes referred to as sabal in Europe, grows naturally in the southeast

 isoflavones such as genistein and daidzein, rye pollen, phytosterols such as